How has your career developed since joining Mott MacDonald as a graduate?

 What support have you had whilst working towards your chartership?

 I have a chartership mentor with whom I have regular catch-ups regarding progress and what I should do to improve.
-I also have a line manager, and we have goals and objectives of the type of work I should be getting involved with to ensure that my projects align with my objectives for chartership.
-Because getting chartered is taken very seriously at Mott MacDonald, these objectives are an official target for me for the following year, and are recorded in a form which is reviewed regularly to track my progress.
+I also have a line manager, we have set goals and objectives that I should be achieving to ensure that my projects align with my objectives for chartership.
+Becoming chartered is taken very seriously at Mott MacDonald, these objectives are targets for me follow throughout the year, and are recorded in a form which is reviewed regularly to track my progress.

 What advice would you give to current students applying to Mott MacDonald?

 I have been responsible for taking care of work experience and internship students, and it is rewarding to be able to work with them to develop themselves and work out their career objectives.
-Many of them have are now working in my team with me every day in full-time positions doing a fantastic job.
+Many of them are now working in my team.